Vitality Herbs & Clay is transitioning to Vital Life Essentials

 Microbes From Nature

-The Beneficial Role of Pathogenic Microbes
+The Beneficial Role of Pathogenic Microbes and What You Can Do to Reduce Their Numbers Naturally

 The health of a soil and the health of a human body is utterly dependent upon striking a proper balance between pathogenic and beneficial microbes.

 Once brought back into balance the pathogenic microbes die off, or are consumed by the friendlies, until they achieve normal background levels.
-They both play a role in the health of the soil, one consuming harmful ingredients in the soil, the other beneficial food sources, so in that sense, there is only friendly bacteria.

-This is the way of Nature in the soil.
-This is also the way of Nature in the body.
-When the human body gets out of balance from diet, or toxins, or worry, pathogenic microbes can get the upper hand simply because their natural food source is dominant in the body.
-The beneficial microbes regain the dominant role when the body is brought back into balance through correct diet, lifestyle, and attitude.
+When the human body gets out of balance from diet, or toxins, or worry, pathogenic microbes can get the upper hand—simply because their natural food source is dominant in the body.

-The human body contains close to 1,000 different species of microbes.
-The most predominant ones in the intestines are the Lactobacillus, the Bifidobacterium, and the Bacillus genera.
-It is for this reason our Friendly Flora contains the following eight non-competing species of probiotics supplemented in a protective humate base with several prebiotic sources to activate rapid repopulation of natural gut flora balance (read The Secret to a Successful Probiotic Replenishment Program for a more thorough understanding of the importance of non-competing probiotics and prebiotic sources):
+It is for this purpose our Friendly Flora contains the following eight non-competing species of probiotics supplemented in a protective humate/clay base with several prebiotic sources to activate rapid repopulation of natural gut floral balance (read The Secret to a Successful Probiotic Replenishment Program for a more thorough understanding of the importance of non-competing probiotics and prebiotic sources):

 Lactobacillis Acidophilus,